logicspark/vitepress-theme-api/README.md

 {.order-list-I} // if you omit this, it will display default md style
 ```

-## Implementation of Styled Container Markdown
+## Implementation of Styled Container of Markdown Extension

-If you would like to style container markdown to make each container standout more so that users can review your document quickly and easily.
+If you would like to style custom containers so that users can review your document quickly and easily, here is the selection of unicode representations

-We provide a selection of unicode representations for your to choose ( i , ⓘ , ⚠ ,❕ and ▶ )
+>i , ⓘ , ⚠ ,❕ and ▶

 Add an attribute to customize the container’s color, icon and border